manuelbieh/Project-kickstarter/readme.md

 ### Features ###

-* Generate a full project folder structure (see above) with folders for your HTML, CSS, SCSS, JavaScript and images in seconds!
+* Generate a full project folder structure (see above) with folders for your HTML, CSS, SCSS, JavaScript and images within seconds!
 * Create complete HTML5, XHTML or HTML4 templates with (if you like) links to the Google CDN version of jQuery and an empty stylesheet
 * Create empty CSS and JavaScript that will be placed in the according folder
 * Type `startwork` to let SASS watch your scss changes.
 No more hassle with typing complicated stuff like `sass --watch path/to/my/scss:path/to/my/css`.
 SCSS directory is recognized automatically.